GraceSchmidt1/Gen-AI-Marketing-Project/README.md

 **Claude (Anthropic)** — calls `claude-opus-4-6` via the Anthropic API.
 Requires an API key passed either through the sidebar or the `ANTHROPIC_API_KEY` environment variable.
 Used for AI insights on the Overview tab, strategy memos on the Forecast tab, and post generation in the Content Generator.

 **Local — Gemma-4 (LM Studio)** — calls a locally running instance of Gemma 4 E4B via LM Studio's OpenAI-compatible endpoint on `localhost:1234`.
 This runs entirely offline — no API key required.
 The same prompt interface is used for both backends; `llm_client.py` abstracts the routing.
+Because Gemma has a smaller context window, skill files are not injected for local calls — the data prompt alone is sent as a single user message.

 ---